Home office ideas

 Want your office furniture to stand out or just want to match your workstation to your home decor?
 Here's some of our favourite picks.

-- Solid wood and wood effect desks are classic choice - and can be the perfect match for a kitchen or living room.
+- Solid wood and wood effect desks are a classic choice - and can be the perfect match for a kitchen or living room.

 - Go for something different with a metal or glass topped desk, offering sleek and sophisticated style.

 - Brighten up your home office with a desk that adds a pop of colour.
-Take a look at our pink, blue and green options, or choose something more traditional like black, white or grey.
+Take a look at our pink, blue and red options, or choose something more traditional like black, white or grey.

-- Go from work to play and double up your desk with a gamestation with these gaming desks.
+- Go from work to play and double up your desk with a game station with these gaming desks.

 Office chair guide